 In this lifecycle stage, they know who you are, trust you a little, and will take small actions if you ask them to.

-Use CTAs to encourage them to explore your website and learn more.
+Use calls to action (CTAs) to encourage them to explore your website and learn more.
 This further positions you as an authority.
 Ask them to download additional educational content like eBooks, guides, checklists, or whitepapers.

 MQL Content